 Step 1.
 Align the rear air baffle tabs with the rear air baffle slots on both sides of the chassis; then, lower the rear air baffle into the server.

-- Close the retaining clip on each end of the memory module connector before installing the rear air baffle for proper cooling. - The rear air baffle might look different from the illustration.
+Note: Close the retaining clip on each end of the memory module connector before installing the air baffle for proper cooling.